tuckn/WshNet/README.md

 ## TODO

-- Test the functions of setting network.
+- Test the functions of setting networks.

 ## License